-- 7.11 The Commissioner invests with central government by using its Debt Management Account Deposit Facility (DMADF) account.
-Funds held in the DMADF account are backed by the UK Government, so they are very secure; however, returns tend to be lower than those received elsewhere. - 7.12 The Commissioner invests in term deposits with local authorities which can provide a higher return depending on the availability of, or the need for cash in the local authority lending market.
-Like central government investments, local government investments are not subject to bail in risk. - 7.13 Although investments in the local authority lending market have a low risk of insolvency, they are not completely without risk.
-The financial risks of a few local authorities who have issued Section 114 notices have been documented in the press; the Commissioner will continue to monitor such developments and seek information from the County Council's Treasury team where necessary.
+7.11 The Commissioner invests with central government by using its Debt Management Account Deposit Facility (DMADF) account.
+Funds held in the DMADF account are backed by the UK Government, so they are very secure; however, returns may be lower than those received from elsewhere.

+- 7.12 The Commissioner can invest in term deposits with local authorities which can provide a higher return depending on the availability of, or the need for cash, in the local authority lending market.
+Like central government investments, local government investments are not subject to bail in risk.
+However, the 'locals' market has reduced since the pandemic due to a lack of local authority borrowers. - 7.13 Although investments in the local authority lending market have a low risk of insolvency, they are not completely without risk.
+The financial risks of a few local authorities have been documented in the press; the Commissioner will continue to monitor such developments and seek information from the County Council's Treasury team where necessary.

-ii) Money Market Funds (MMFs)
+Money Market Funds (MMFs)

 - 7.14 Money Market Funds have high credit quality and are pooled investment vehicles consisting of money market deposits and similar instruments.
 Short-term MMFs that offer same day liquidity can be used as an alternative to instant access bank accounts.
-The Commissioner has used same day notice MMFs for some time as they have tended to provide greater security and a higher yield than bank accounts. - 7.15 EU regulation introduced in January 2019 has meant most same day notice MMFs have converted from a Constant Net Asset Value (CNAV) to a Low Volatility Net Asset Value (LVNAV) structure.
+Same day notice MMFs have been used by the Commissioner for some time as they have tended to provide greater security and a higher yield than bank accounts. - 7.15 EU regulation, introduced in January 2019, meant most same day notice MMFs have converted from a Constant Net Asset Value (CNAV) to a Low Volatility Net Asset Value (LVNAV) structure.
 The assets of LVNAV MMFs are marked to market, meaning the dealing NAV (unit price) may fluctuate.
 However, LVNAV MMFs are allowed to maintain a constant dealing NAV provided they meet strict criteria and minimum liquidity requirements.
-Public debt CNAV MMFs are still available where 99.5% of assets are invested in government debt instruments.

-- 7.16 The Commissioner will continue to use same day notice MMFs that meet the criteria listed below.
-These are considered to have sufficient high credit quality to be included on the Commissioner's Approved Lending List: - Diversified MMFs invest across many different investments meaning they achieve more diversification than the Commissioner could achieve on its own account. - Short liquidity cash can be accessed daily. - Ring-fenced assets the investments are owned by investors and not the fund management company. - Custodian the investments are managed by an independent bank known as a custodian, who operates at arms-length from the fund management company. - 7.17 Like all treasury instruments, MMFs do carry an element of risk: - The failure of one or more of an MMF's investments could lead to a run on MMFs, especially during a financial crisis; however, the new MMF regulations do limit this risk to some extent. - If the UK enters a recession, there is a possibility that the Bank Rate could be set to at or below zero.
-This could mean interest earned from MMFs could become negative after the deduction of their fee.
-In this instance, the Commissioner could move funds to an alternative category of investment.
+Public debt CNAV MMFs are still available where 99.5% of assets are invested in government debt instruments. - 7.16 MMFs are a key tool to manage credit and liquidity risk and the Commissioner will continue to use same day notice MMFs that meet the criteria listed below.
+These are considered to have sufficient high credit quality to be included on the Commissioner's Approved Lending List: - Diversified MMFs invest across many different investments meaning they achieve more diversification than the Commissioner could achieve on its own account: - Short liquidity cash can be accessed daily: - Ring-fenced assets the investments are owned by investors and not the fund management company: and - Custodian the investments are managed by an independent bank known as a custodian, who operates at arms-length from the fund management company. - 7.17 Like all treasury instruments, MMFs do carry an element of risk, such as the failure of one or more of an MMF's investments could lead to a run on MMFs, especially during a financial crisis, although the new MMF regulations do limit this risk to some extent.

-iii) Bank and building society accounts
+Bank and building society accounts